DavidHCCNguyen/C10-Logo-Generator/README.md

 This repo is about creating a svg Logo Generator using the power of Nodes/js.

-This uses many npms like Jest and Requirer and requires me to use it's coding style to use on this work.
+This uses many npms like Jest and Requirer and requires learning and reading on npm style coding.

-This requires npm codes to be used
+To use the app.test, it is: npx jest app.test.js

-To use the app.test, it is: npx jest app.test.js to use the index, it is: node index.js
+to use the index, it is: node index.js

 The app.test shows that there is one mistake, but that mistake does not effect the node code what so what